ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 The Point-Stat files contain a potentially overwhelming amount of information.
 Therefore, we recommend that users focus on the CNT MET test, which contains the `RMSE <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html#root-mean-squared-error-rmse>`__ and `MBIAS <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html?highlight=csi#multiplicative-bias>`__ statistics.
 The MET tests are defined in column 24 ‘LINE_TYPE’ of the STAT file.
 Look for ‘CNT’ in this column.
 Then find column 66-68 for MBIAS and 78-80 for RMSE statistics.
 A full description of this file can be found `here <https://met.readthedocs.io/en/latest/Users_Guide/point-stat.html#point-stat-output>`__.

 ..
 COMMENT: Use/add intersphinx to link to MET docs?
+Remove "we" language

 To narrow down the variable field even further, we suggest that users focus on these weather variables: